Temperature-dependent acoustic loss at microwave frequencies in thin-film lithium niobate

 We then calculate acoustic loss $\gamma(L)$ for each device.
 This ratio reflects the accumulated acoustic propagation loss over a propagation distance of $2L$, as plotted in Fig. \ref{Fig2}(c).
 By performing a linear fit to the measured loss as a function of the propagation length, we extract a Rayleigh-mode propagation loss of 6.97~dB/mm at a central frequency of 1.84~GHz.

 With the above measurement scheme, we study the frequency dependence of the acoustic loss.
 In dielectric crystals, a key intrinsic loss mechanism is due to interaction with thermal phonons in the medium \cite{woodruff1961absorption}.
 In the case $\omega\tau\ll1$, where $\omega$ is the phonon angular frequency and $\tau$ is the thermal phonon relaxation rate, the acoustic loss is described by the Akhiezer damping model: $\alpha\propto T\omega^2$, where $\alpha$ is the propagation loss in dB/mm.
 When T decreases, or $\omega$ increases such that $\omega\tau\gg1$, it is in the Landau and Rumer regime~\cite{pomerantz2005ultrasonic}, such that $\alpha\propto T\omega$.
-In bulk single-domain LN, the Akhiezer loss with frequency dependence $\alpha\propto \omega^{2}$ has been measured at room temperature over a broad frequency range extending to tens of gigahertz \cite{bajak1981attenuation,wen1966acoustic}.
+In bulk single-domain LN, acoustic loss at room temperature has been reported to follow the Akhiezer loss mechanism with frequency dependence $\alpha\propto \omega^{2}$ up to frequencies approaching tens of gigahertz \cite{bajak1981attenuation,wen1966acoustic}.

 To obtain the frequency dependence of acoustic loss, we repeated measurements of the Rayleigh mode at different frequencies on LNOI.
 As shown in Fig.~\ref{Fig2}(d), the propagation loss reduces quadratically as frequency decreases from 2.96~GHz to 0.73~GHz, with a fitting function of $\alpha_{LNOI,f}=1.294\,f^2+3.71$ in the unit of dB/mm, where $f$ is the acoustic frequency in gigahertz.
-The frequency-dependent term of $1.294\,f^2$ is consistent with the result measured in crystalline LN, while the frequency-independent residue loss of 3.71 dB/mm indicates that an extra loss channel exists on the LNOI platform.
+The frequency-dependent term of $1.294\,f^2$ is consistent with the result measured in crystalline LN, while the frequency-independent residue loss of 3.71~dB/mm indicates that extra loss channels may exist on the LNOI platform.

 In addition to frequency dependence, Akhiezer damping is theoretically expected to vary linearly with temperature.
 In contrast, acoustic loss due to defect scattering can exhibit a strong non-monotonic temperature dependence \cite{pohl2002low}.
 Defect scattering loss in amorphous materials is attributed to scattering by defect modes with a broad spectral distribution and can be well modeled with the tunneling model \cite{phillips1972tunneling}.
-The ratio of the phonon wavelength $\lambda$ to the phonon mean free path $l$ of these studied amorphous materials \cite{pohl2002low} falls in the range of $10^{-3}-10^{-2}$.
+The ratio of the phonon wavelength $\lambda$ to the phonon mean free path $l$ of these studied amorphous materials \cite{pohl2002low} falls in the range of $10^{-3}-10^{-2}$ at low temperature.